BlueAndi/Pixelix/README.md

 ## How can I use animated icons?
 Use animated GIF images to get animated icons.
 The sprite sheet support (< v8.0.0) was replaced with the GIF images.

+If you like to create animated GIFs by yourself, the [Piskel](https://www.piskelapp.com/) editor is recommended.
+Piskel is a free online editor for animated sprites & pixel art.

 ## How do I know that my sensor is recognized?

 1. Check the log output from USB (not via web interface) right after startup (at this point WiFi is not connected yet).